 You could get one of your mates to fly out to the finish and drive your car home.
 You miss out on worrying about your car and your friends get a reverse Mongol Rally; albeit in a slightly more beat up car.
 If you are keen though the most important thing to remember if you’re planning on getting your vehicle back this way is that you need a power of attorney giving your friend permission to drive your vehicle and to take it across international borders.
 It is a very good idea to get this translated into Russian and get the translation notarised.

 Once upon a time the world had no national borders, no import taxes and no customs officers - it was adventure simplicity.
 Then some phallic headed officials decided that wouldn't do and started creating all sorts of arbitrary restrictions to make sure everyone else was as unhappy as they were.

 Importing your car, whether to scrap it, sell it or to donate it, is sadly not possible without paying import tax.
 In Russia and Mongolia this usually ends up between $4,000 and $6,000.
-We've spent an awful lot of time looking into this on your behalf and the only way around it as far as we can tell requires the owner of the car to go to Moscow and complete around three weeks of paperwork.

 Some locals may offer to buy your car and take responsibility for the import taxes.
 This sounds lovely but it's actually not cool.
 The person buying your car almost certainly has no idea of the costs they will be burdened with, you'll basically be passing debt to someone who has much less money than you.